-- If the Association returns the signed total tentative agreement, to the Director of Human Resources on or before October 21, 2022, then employees shall receive a lump sum payment of one thousand five hundred dollars (\$1,500). - If the Association returns the signed, ratified Memorandum of Understanding to the Director of Human Resources after October 21, 2022 then there shall be no supplemental payment to employees under this Side Letter Agreement. - The parties intend that the lump sum payment is not subject to CalPERS reporting of benefits. - A part-time employee shall receive a pro-rata amount based on the employee's full-time equivalence.
+- If the Association returns the signed, ratified Memorandum of Understanding to the Director of Human Resources on or before October 21, 2022, then employees shall receive a lump sum payment of one thousand five hundred dollars (\$1500). - If the Association returns the signed, ratified Memorandum of Understanding to the Director of Human Resources after October 21, 2022 then there shall be no supplemental payment to employees under this Side Letter Agreement. - The parties intend that the lump sum payment is not subject to CalPERS reporting of benefits. - A part-time employee shall receive a pro-rata amount based on the employee's full-time equivalence.

-FOR THE COUNTY: FOR THE UNION:

-Chisme John and the second second

-Charmie Junn Justin Decker

-Director of Human Resources Chief Spokesperson/Representative
+Charmie Junn Director of Human Resources

+12/11 Date:

-Date: 11/17/2022 Date: 11/2/22
+Date: 1/2/22

-Between the County of Solano and Professional and Technical Engineers, Local 21
+To the Memorandum of Understanding Between the County of Solano and Professional and Technical Engineers, Local 21 Unit 16 - Association of Mid-Management Professionals at Solano County